 License to carry a concealed handgun: County sheriffs must issue a concealed handgun license (CHL) to anyone who meets requirements in ORS 166.291, unless “the sheriff has reasonable grounds to believe that the applicant has been or is reasonably likely to be a danger to self or others, or to the community at large.”
 ORS 166.293(2).
 At least one in 16 Oregon adults has a concealed handgun license.
 While some people have training, Oregon law does not require that an applicant even touch a gun to receive a CHL.

-Concealed handgun license holders are permitted to bring loaded, hidden guns into public schools K-12 as well as the Oregon State Capitol Building.
+Concealed handgun license holders are permitted to bring loaded, hidden guns into public schools K-12 as well as the Oregon State Capitol Building until SB 554B becomes law in October 2021.
+At that time, public school districts will determine if loaded, hidden guns may be brought into the schools in their district.

 Concealed carry reciprocity: Oregon does not allow people with concealed handgun licenses (CHL) from other states to carry concealed in Oregon.
 Gun owners from states bordering Oregon may request a CHL from border county sheriffs.